kilobit/tested/README.md

 - A simple Assert library to reduce test writing effort.
 - Implemented the Expect assertion.
+- Added simple error check assertion, *assert.Ok*.
+- Pass arbitrary extra arguments that will be stringified and printed if the assertion fails.

 Future Features:
 - More assert functions.